erlangparasu/goto-route-controller-laravel/README.md

 # Laravel Route Class Opener README

-This is the README for your extension "Laravel Route Class Opener".
+This is the README for "Laravel Route Class Opener" extension.
 After writing up a brief description, we recommend including the following sections.

 ## Features